 The following sentencing chart shows the misdemeanor sentencing ranges and the applicable extraordinary risk increased range.

-Example: Marie is charged with and later convicted of unlawful sexual contact.
-Under Colorado law, unlawful sexual contact is a Class 1 misdemeanor and is also an extraordinary risk crime.
-Normally, she would face between 6 – 18 months in jail.
-However, because her charge is subject to the enhanced penalty, her maximum increases to a possible 24 months in jail.
+Example: Marie is convicted of 3rd degree assault.
+Under Colorado law, this crime is a class 1 misdemeanor and is also an extraordinary risk crime.
+Normally, she would face up to 364 days in jail.
+However, because her charge is subject to the enhanced penalty, her maximum term increases to a possible 18 months in jail.

 If you have been charged with an extraordinary risk crime, you face steep punishments greater than other crimes in the same classification.